eojduc/458abroad/backup.md

 # Backup Admin Guide

-///
-Backup admin guide: A document shall be provided which explains the backup solution so that a system administrator unfamiliar with your software could configure it from scratch, restore the database to any given backup, and test a backup for validity.
-See req 7.
-///

 This document describes how to configure and manage backups for the Java Spring Boot application.
 It covers the backup solution, configuration steps, and testing procedures.

 ## 1. Overview